jeremy0x/hashnode-backup/cldazq44x000008jtatry6vnm.md

-# My Experience with creating a visuallywith basic technologies
+# My Experience with creating a visually appealing website with basic technologies

 ## Introduction